Speculating on Zen 2 (Part 1)

 On the surface, there are not many speculatively-counted events.
 Reading through the descriptions of different events, you'll find that the only events explicitly labeled as "speculative events" are:

-• PMCx02d: "Time Stamp Counter Reads"
+- PMCx02d: "Time Stamp Counter Reads"

-• PMCx040: "Data Cache Accesses"
+- PMCx040: "Data Cache Accesses"

-• PMCx04b: "Prefetch Instructions Dispatched"
+- PMCx04b: "Prefetch Instructions Dispatched"

-• PMCx08a: "L1 Branch Prediction Overrides Existing Prediction"
+- PMCx08a: "L1 Branch Prediction Overrides Existing Prediction"

-• PMCx08b: "L2 Branch Prediction Overrides Existing Prediction"
+- PMCx08b: "L2 Branch Prediction Overrides Existing Prediction"

-• PMCx08e: "Dynamic Indirect Predictions"
+- PMCx08e: "Dynamic Indirect Predictions"

-• PMCx091: "Decoder Overrides Existing Branch Prediction"
+- PMCx091: "Decoder Overrides Existing Branch Prediction"

-Of course, it's likely that there are many more events, and that AMD has simply decided to leave them undefined in the PPRs7.
+Of course, it's likely that there are many more events, and that AMD has simply decided to leave them undefined in the PPRs6.
 Despite this, we at least have a few options.
 What can we use to help us determine whether or not we've speculatively executed some code?

-In this way, we can be fairly certain that our target code being speculated is the only thing that could possibly be dispatching PREFETCH instructions and incrementing the counter.
+In this way, we can be fairly certain that our target code being speculated is

 I should also mention that there are many other (not necessarily speculative) PMC events that I might use to help illustrate things later.
 As you'd expect, these are usually used for counting things relevant to performance monitoring: branch mispredictions, different types of instructions or micro-ops moving through the machine, cache accesses, idle clock cycles, and so on.